YutaroHayakawa/ipftrace2/docs/marking.md

-# ipftrace2 Packet Marking Cheat Sheet
+# ipftrace2 Packet Marking Tips

 Marking the packet is what you'll need to do first when you use `ipftrace2` .
 This document is a chat sheet that collects the variety of ways to mark the packet.